sferez/Noisy_Entropy_in_Languages/src/dataAcquisition/README.md

 --env: Environment to use with credentials (access_token, access_token_secret, consumer_key, consumer_secret)
 --start: Start date of the scraping (Default: 2020-03-22)
 --end: End date of the scraping (Default: 2023-04-12)
---class_: Flag to indicate if the scraping is for a class (Default: 4)
 ```

 The data will be saved in the following path: